AcademyPilot1/PatternAnalysis-2025/recognition/README.md

 **Dataset preperation**

 The data set to be utilised is the ADNI dataset containing approximately 30,000 images with a preset train/test splot of 21520 to 9000 or ~70% - 30% split.
 This test training split was maintained as, although it is a considerable testing percentage, it should allow for a reliable determination of model accuracy.
-A variety of preprocessing methods were applied ot the training set to aid classification.
+A variety of preprocessing methods were applied to the training set to aid classification.

 ```python
 train_transform = transforms.Compose([